araobp/can-bus/README.md

 ## Universal board

-I am going to put everything on this tiny universal board:
+At first, I am going to use [this universal board](http://akizukidenshi.com/catalog/g/gP-08241/) to make a prototype of the CAN adaptor:

 ![universal board](./doc/universal_board.jpg)

+After that, I am going to try [KiCAD](http://kicad-pcb.org/) to make my original board.

 ## Datasheet (Microchip/NXP/Murata)